 How much does a notary public bond cost in Kentucky?

-The Kentucky Secretary of State Notary Public Division requires notaries public to get surety bonds before being commissioned.
+The Kentucky Secretary of State Notary Public Division requires notaries public to purchase surety bonds before being commissioned.
 The amount of coverage required is $1,000 and is established by the county clerk.
-Kentucky notary bonds cost between $80 and $120 depending on the selected amount of errors and omissions coverage.
+Kentucky notary bonds cost between $80 and $120, depending on the selected amount of errors and omissions coverage.

 Including errors and omissions insurance with your bond ensures you are not held personally liable for mistakes made while notarizing documents.
 Visit our blog for more information on this essential coverage.